andrewferlitsch/Gap/docs/specs/vision_spec.md

 2.	remote location of an image file (i.e., http[s]://….).
 3.	or raw pixel data as a numpy array.

-**label:** An integer value which is the label corresponding to the image.
+**label:** An integer value which is the label corresponding to the image, or a numpy 1D vector which is one-hot encoded.

 **dir:** If not `'./'`, the directory where to store the machine learning ready data.